davetron5000/faas-is-a-what-now/markdown/more_functions.md

   /**
    * Register a listener with an arbitrary event.
    *
-   * @param {string} eventName - the name of the event.
+   * @param eventName - the name of the event.
 Can be anything.
-   * @param {function} listener - the event listener.
-Should be a function
+   * @param listener  - the event listener.
+Should be a
-   *                              and will be given whatever
+   *                    function and will be given whatever
-   *                              params were given to fire */ register(eventName,listener) {
+   *                    params were given to fire
+   */
+  register(eventName,listener) {
     if (!this.eventListeners[eventName]) {